-A joint investigation will be carried out in 2018 in accordance with point 4.2 in the Protocol of the Permanent Russian-Norwegian committee for management and control issues.
+A joint investigation will be carried out in accordance with point 4.2 in the Protocol of the Permanent committee for management and control on the fisheries sector.

 In order to determine conversion factors, Russian and Norwegian scientists will collect data onboard commercial vessels.
 Survey reports will be available for appropriate authorities in Russia and Norway.